-- a) Incumbent does not provide adequate training, mentoring, or support to Faculty with regards to inclusive teaching practices which could result in student complaints or discriminatory practice.
-This would result in a loss of reputation in academic quality and financial losses (e.g., low enrolment, contributing to SMA metrics, etc.). - b) Ineffective communication with external community members (e.g., Elders, Knowledge Keepers, Indigenous communities, etc) about the college's commitment to Indigenous ways of knowing and being could result in poor community relations.
-This would result in loss of reputation. - c) Ineffective management of resources during the creation of new training programs could result in financial loss.
+- a) Incumbent does not provide adequate training, mentoring, or support to Faculty which could result in low student satisfaction results for the college.
+This would result in a loss of reputation in academic quality and financial losses (e.g., low enrolment, contributing to SMA metrics, etc.). - b) Ineffective communication about teaching expectations, standards, and policies with Faculty could result in poor labour relations with union members.
+This would result in operational challenges and loss of reputation. - c) Ineffective management of resources during the creation of new training programs could result in financial loss.
 This loss of revenue would impact multi-year objectives and delay milestones within the strategic plan.